novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 There are **two ways of selecting objects from diagram to represent them on an interface**.

 1- Selecting type of data and searching object title or id:

 ![enter image description here](http://img.pyplan.org/UI_sele_obje_op1.png)

-2- Use one widget to expose diagram and using <kbd>click+Shift</kbd> drag and drop the objet into a new widget:
+2- Use one widget to expose diagram and pressing <kbd>click+Shift</kbd> drag and drop the objet into a new widget:

 ![enter image description here](http://img.pyplan.org/UI_sele_obje_op2.png)

-If you were the one that created the model this second option will appear useful for you
+If you were the one that created the model this second option will appear useful for you.
 ## I/O
 Interfaces can have inputs as well as outputs widgets.